josiahworkman/grad-demo/readme.md

 The [EBIO SharePoint](https://https://o365coloradoedu.sharepoint.com/sites/ebio/) site is the go-to location for anything that wouldn't be public facing data.
 This includes procedures and documentation specific to our department.

-## Best tools for the job.
-Software and Hardware recommendations
+## Software and hardware recommendations
 I didn't have enough time to really work on this section... :(

 ### Writing